 Some of the ways I balance between being the primary educator and mommy to my daughters include:

 Setting specific times for school work.
 We do not allow our school day to drag on nor do we start our books when the mood hits.
 We tend to school in the morning because the girls enjoy going outside in the afternoon, but if they were evening people then we would probably school later in the day.
 Either way, I believe in having certain hours set aside for completing our lessons.
 We tend to school between the hours of 9 and 3.
 We don’t always start at 9 and we don’t always end exactly at 3, but we do what we need to do between these hours.
 I appreciate the flexibility of homeschooling, but I also find it important teach them diligence with time.
 It’s one resource we cannot get back.

-Schedule breaks for alone time.
+Scheduling breaks for alone time.
 We all need moments to recharge.
 It is important to pencil in time for self.
 This is not being selfish, but instead it is being proactive.
-Each day I find a way to do something that I enjoy; just the same I teach the girls to do things that they enjoy by themselves.
-I often take time to read a YA fiction novel, create jewelry, write, or I will just watch an episode of a Different World on Netflix because that show always makes me laugh.
+Each day I find a way to do something that I enjoy; just the same, I teach the girls to do things that they enjoy by themselves.
+I often take time to read a Young Adult fiction novel, create, write, or I will watch reruns of one of my favorite shows.

-Being a mother and teacher at the same time can be overwhelming at times, but it doesn’t have to be.
+Being a mother and teacher can be overwhelming at times, but it doesn’t have to be.
 Stepping back to reflect can often right the ship before it tips over.